Malloc Visualizer

 The opening page is interactive, functioning as a black-box

 representation of malloc.
-It mimics a calendar interface,

 an interaction that is usually familiar to college students.